theodoreOnzGit/tuas_boussinesq_solver/examples/ciet_educational_simulator/README.md

 This is because, the simulator won't work for resolutions other than 1920 x 1080.

-- spelling error in title
+- spelling error in title "Ciet Simualtorv1"

 ## Features